smerth/macos-setup/README.md

 > This will take some time...  get yourself a tea...

-## Configure apps installed with Homebrew

-Now is a good time to open each app installed via Homebrew.
-Open each app and access preferences with `cmd + ,`  Authorize each app if necessary and set preferences.

 ## Install Oh-My-Zsh

 Oh-My-Zsh is the quickest way to get a nice terminal experiance.
 Install [Oh My Zsh](https://ohmyz.sh/)